-Staying in hotels while traveling can feel like the ultimate luxury, but before you do, there are many things you should know.
-This list isn’t intended to scare you or turn you off from that posh king suite in your favorite getaway location, but it will be eye-opening.
+Staying in hotel rooms while traveling can feel like the ultimate luxury, but before you do, there are many things you should know.
+This list isn’t intended to scare you or deter you from booking that posh king suite in your favorite getaway location, but it will be eye-opening.

 When you think about it, it’s fantastic that hotels maintain any modicum of cleanliness, given that hundreds of people pass through them every day.
 Hardworking staff members do their best to keep each room up to snuff, but with that kind of volume, things sometimes go unnoticed (and, more disturbingly, uncleaned).

 #13 is shocking.
-Below are some tidbits of information that can help you protect yourself during your next hotel stay.
+Below are some helpful tips to protect yourself during your next hotel stay.
 All told, there’s no reason to be afraid to stay in a hotel — but you should be aware.

 02. Fox News reveals that many hotel maids do not wash the bathroom glasses out with soap before the next guest arrives.
-Try to use bottled water, or ask the hotel clerk for plastic cups to be safe.
+Try to use bottled water, or ask the hotel clerk for plastic cups to be on the safe side.

 03. White duvet covers at hotels are only washed when there are apparent stains.
-In other words, there are a lot of hidden stains that go unchecked.
+In other words, numerous hidden stains go unchecked.
 Yikes.

 04. Just because a hotel lists something as “free” doesn’t mean you can take it with you.
-Before heading out with that pair of fuzzy slippers, ensure the hotel provides complimentary service.
+Before heading out with those fuzzy slippers, ensure the hotel provides complimentary service.

 06. If you do decide to have a drink from the minibar, check your bottles first: One hotel worker discovered that a guest had tried to avoid the minibar bill by refilling the little bottles with urine.